grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 sender.DoSomethingWithHelpOf(recipient);
 ```

-In such case, the objects are most often composed temporarily, just for the time of execution of this single method:
+In such a case, the objects are most often composed temporarily, just for the time of execution of this single method:

 ```csharp
 public void DoSomethingWithHelpOf(Recipient recipient)